caedney/profile-shuffle/README.md

 profile-shuffle
 -------
-A small JavaScript to randomly shuffle profiles
+A small script to randomly shuffle profiles